 Headsets

 A wireless headset connectable to your TV so you can hear the sounds from the TV at your one required volume.
-A great way to continue watching your favourite shows and movies with loved ones without the volume being too soft for you or too loud for your loved ones.
+A great way to continue watching your favourite shows and movies with loved ones, without the volume being too soft for you or too loud for your loved ones.

 Pocket Talker

-A portable headset and microphone set, particularly useful when you are out and about and need to hear a specific person, such as a medical appointment for example.
+A portable headset and microphone set, particularly useful when you are out and about and need to hear a specific person, such as a medical appointment, for example.
 Also, a good alternative to hearing aids for people with serious dexterity difficulties

 Alarm Clock

-Clocks specially designed for hearing loss, offering a louder than normal alarm sound and a vibration option for your bed to wake you up.
+Clocks specially designed for hearing loss, offering a louder-than-normal alarm sound and a vibration option for your bed to wake you up.

 Hearing Aid Accessories